Rentals

 Cash-on-Cash Return

-Annual cash flow divided by total cash invested (down payment plus closing costs plus repairs).
+Annual cash flow divided by total cash invested (down payment plus closing costs if paid in cash).
 Measures the return on your actual out-of-pocket investment.

 The 1% Rule